Rev. “ET” Edward Sidney Tapper, 81 entered into his final and glorious home Saturday April 27, 2019.

 Ed treasured his family and bragged on each and every one of them.
 He was a marvelous loving and caring husband.
 Nancy and he made the best team and were true soulmates in love and in their ministry for the Lord.
 He was a wonderful father who loved all his children.
 Ed always made time and put their needs first.
 They will tell you he was the best Daddy ever!
 Rev. Ed Tapper was a True Patriot who loved his country.
 Most of all, he loved his Lord and Savior, Jesus Christ.

 In addition to his parents, Rev. Tapper was preceded in death by his brothers Clyde “Buddy” Tapper and Franklin Tapper; son Richard Tapper; grandson Nicholas “Layne” Spencer Andrews.

 Rev. Tapper is survived by his wife Nancy Tapper of Greensboro, N.C.; daughters Jodi Berlant of Bridgewater, N.J., Heide Andrews of Greensboro, N.C., Tami Sykes of Penhook, V.A., and Penny Garner of Asheboro, N.C.; son Douglas Tapper of Rockaway, N.J.; grandchildren Zachary Berlant, Jill Berlant, Tyler Sykes, Nathan Andrews, William Garner, Branden Tapper, and Jesse Garner; great-grandson Zane Andrews.

 Memorials may be made to Hospice of Greensboro, N.C.

-To send flowers to Rev. "ET" Edward Sidney Tapper's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Rev. "ET" Edward Sidney Tapper, please visit our floral store.

 2500 Summit Avenue, GREENSBORO NC 27405